smartlyio/lerna-publish-action/README.md

 Requires Lerna as a dependency.
 Make sure it is defined in your `package.json` and installed to `node_modules/.bin/lerna` before running this action.

+By default, `actions/checkout@v2` uses HTTP authentication that can not be used to push to protected branches.
+To overcome this limitation, the action uses SSH to access the repository.
+The private key should be given as an environment variable.
+This workaround can be removed once the limitation with protected branches is lifted.

-## Environment variables
+## Input arguments

+-
 - `BUMP_VERSION` (**required**): Semantic version to bump.
 Possible values: `major|minor|patch`.
 - `REGISTRY` (default: https://registry.npmjs.org): Custom registry where to publish the packages.
 - `EMAIL` (default: `bot@lerna-publish-action`): Email to use in lerna commits.
 - `USERNAME` (default: `lerna publish action bot`): User name to use in lerna commits.
-- `LERNA_ARGUMENTS`: Extra arguments passed to lerna publish command.
+- `EXTRA_ARGUMENTS`: Extra arguments passed to lerna publish command.

-- `NPM_AUTH_TOKEN`: NPM auth token when publishing to npm
+## Environment variables

+- `GIT_DEPLOY_KEY` (**required**): RSA private key to authentictate with the repository.
+See requirements.
 - `AUTH_TOKEN_STRING`: Custom auth token that is injected to `.npmrc`.
 Used when connecting to custom registry that support ":_authToken".
 See [Publish to custom registry](#publish-to-custom-registry) for an example.
+- `NPM_AUTH_TOKEN`: NPM auth token when publishing to npm

 ## Example usage